junuk861/panx1-ephys-analysis/README.md

 # PANX1 Electrophysiology ABF Batch Plotting

 This repository provides Python scripts for analyzing and visualizing patch-clamp electrophysiology data recorded in the Axon Binary Format (ABF).
-The code was developed for the processing and figure generation of PANX1 current recordings used in the manuscript submitted to *Nature Communications*.
+The code was developed for the processing and figure generation of PANX1 current recordings used in the manuscript submitted.

 ---